-An integral part of establishing a sustainable supply chain is improving the relationship that a company has with it suppliers.
-Procurement officers are already engaged in establishing and maintaining supplier relations, but the need for improving and maintaining excellent relationships with suppliers for extended amounts of time is becoming a more significant skill.
-It is important that procurement officials locate a trustworthy supplier and continue to work with that supplier, because it increases the chances of good deals for good quality, and it decreases supply chain risk.
+An integral part of establishing a sustainable supply chain is improving the relationships a company has with its suppliers.
+Procurement specialist skills are already engaged in establishing and maintaining supplier relations, but the extended relationships and trust will become more critical with sustainable procurement.
+Continuous, good relationships increase the chances of good deals and quality while decreasing supply chain risk.

 4. Participate in a Global Market

-New, innovative companies are rising up all over the world.
-An effective procurement officer will not only keep their eyes open for rising companies on a global scale, they will also learn the best method for dealing with international suppliers.
-They will work effectively to localize and use third-party entities that speak the correct language and understand the culture when dealing with international companies.
-Some of the places which procurement officers will wish to look include China, Brazil Russia, India, and other developing countries.
+The digital economy today encourages new and innovative companies to rise up all over the world.
+An effective procurement specialist will not only keep their eyes open for these organizations on a global scale, but will also learn the best method for dealing with international suppliers.

 5. Involve New Technology

-With so many companies transitioning to paperless offices, procurement officials need to have updated technology in order to perform their job effectively.
-Such technology will include risk management software, contract lifecycle management software, spend analytics, report generators, and many others.
-Becoming familiar with this technology will streamline the procurement process, improve collaboration between departments and other companies, and result in more efficient and effective procurement strategies.
+With so many companies transitioning to digital workflows, procurement specialists need to have skills in new technologies in order to perform their job effectively.
+Such technologies will include risk management software, contract lifecycle management platforms, spend analytics, report generators, and many others.
+Being familiar with this technology will streamline the procurement process, improve collaboration between departments and other companies, and result in more efficient and effective procurement strategies.

-While procurement officers will not be called upon to develop new technology, they should be aware of the developments in engineering, design, and new product development.
-They will want to be aware of what the best product on the market is, and they will want to develop innovative ways to reduce cost and maximize efficiency.
-Understanding which new technology will be of most use to the company, and then procuring that technology, will help the procurement officer’s own company to develop new innovations and compete in the market today.
+While procurement officers will not be called upon to develop new technologies, they should be aware of the developments in engineering, design, and product.
+They will want to be aware of what the best products are on the market.
+Understanding what new technology is of most use to the company — then procuring that technology — will help procurement professionals’ companies to develop new innovations and compete in the market today.

 8. Collaborate Effectively

-Both external collaboration and internal collaboration will become increasingly important in future years.
-These collaborative efforts will be crucial for procurement officers who wish to understand the necessary goods for their own company, what goods and service are the best, how to effectively manage their time and contracts, and how to properly outsource certain key functions of a company.
-The synergy created by inter-departmental communication will increase output, sales, revenue, and overall company efficiency.
+Both external and internal collaboration is increasingly important as businesses become more connected.
+These collaborative efforts will be crucial for procurement teams to understand what the necessary goods are for their own company, what goods and services are the best, how to effectively manage their time and contracts, and how to properly outsource certain key functions of a company.
+The synergy created by interdepartmental communication will increase output, sales, revenue, and overall company efficiency.

 9. Increase Transparency

-Procurement officials will also need to be savvy in the realm of public relations.
-Because of social media and transparency laws, including Sarbanes-Oxley laws governing internal control, procurement practices will need to be easily accessible, traceable, and explainable.
-Utilizing contract management technology, salesforce software, procurement software, and other paperless solutions will increase transparency for the company by making records easily available and traceable.
-Procurement officers will need to be able to effectively navigate discussions with consumers, regulators, and the press in addition to their current suppliers.
+Procurement officials need to be savvy in the realm of public relations.
+Because of social media and transparency laws, including Sarbanes-Oxley laws governing internal control, procurement practices need to be easily accessible, traceable, and explainable.
+Utilizing contract management technology, Salesforce software, procurement software, and other digital solutions increases transparency in a company by making records easily available with a full audit trail.
+Procurement teams need to be able to effectively navigate discussions with consumers, regulators, and the press, in addition to their current suppliers.

 10. Analyze Key Performance Indicators (KPIs)